 Lastly, you can see the popular 30-foot tree stump, known as the “Old Man of the Lake,” which has floated in the waters of Crater Lake for over a century.

-The Queen of the American Lakes, Lake George in New York City, will impress you.
+The Queen of the American Lakes, Lake George New York State will impress you.
 It’s one of the biggest and clearest lakes in the USA.

 Moreover, Lake George has 300 islands and about 100 miles of shoreline.
 This lake sits in the Adirondack State Park and attracts approximately 50,000 people in summer.
 Outdoor summer activities include jet skiing, water skiing, kayaking, rafting, etc.